Automattic/jetpack/readme.txt

 * Subscriptions: display checkboxes above the comment submit button.
 * Sync: add new WP Cli commands to help in monitoring and updating sync settings.
 * Tracks: limit the length of the strings saved for feature searches.
+* Unit Tests: add support for testing using VVV 3.0.
 * WooCommerce Analytics: remove duplicate self-executing anonymous function.
 * WP Cli: ensure that WP Cli commands added by Jetpack include translator comments when necessary, to help with translations.